Top Gun: Maverick: Writing

 By mid-2010, Christopher McQuarrie received an offer to write the sequel's screenplay, which was rumored to have Cruise's character Maverick in a smaller role.
 The following year, Ashley Edward Miller and Zack Stentz were credited as screenwriters on the project.
 The studio would later move onto Peter Craig to draft a new script under Scott's direction in March 2012.
-However, the project was unexpectedly stalled due to Scott's suicide in August of that year.
+However, the project unexpectedly stalled due to Scott's suicide in August of that year.
+Scott had apparently finalized the script and begun scouting locations with him and Cruise touring Naval Air Station Fallon, Nevada, a week before his death.
+The Hollywood Reporter said the Top Gun sequel was one of three directing projects in "advanced development".
 In March 2014, Bruckheimer said the filmmakers were taking a new approach, which involved pilots being rendered obsolete by drones.

-In September 2014, the sequel was officially revived with Justin Marks entering negotiations to write the screenplay.
-Marks claimed that the sequel to Top Gun was his "dream project" and that the first film was "an iconic film in his memory" which inspired him to pursue his film career.
-He researched the Joint Strike Fighter, the F-35, for the film's script to give an insight of "how Top Gun would be represented in the current period".
+In September 2014, the sequel was officially revived.
+Justin Marks entered negotiations to write the screenplay.
+Marks said that the sequel to Top Gun was his "dream project" and that the original was "an iconic film in his memory" that inspired him to write screenplays.
+He researched the F-35 Joint Strike Fighter to gain insight into "how Top Gun would be represented in the current period".

-Prior to his death, Scott had apparently finalized the script and began scouting locations.
-He and Cruise had toured Naval Air Station Fallon, Nevada, a week prior for research purposes.
-The Hollywood Reporter stated the Top Gun sequel was one of three directing projects in "advanced development".

 During scripting discussions in Paris in 2017, where Cruise was shooting for Mission: Impossible – Fallout, Kosinski pitched two ideas to Cruise.
-The first, about the emotional core of the film, focused on the severed relationship between Maverick and Goose's son, set against a dangerous combat mission.
+The first focused on the severed relationship between Maverick and Goose's son, set against a dangerous combat mission.
 The second focused on Maverick's current place in the Navy as part of the "Darkstar" program and the secrecy surrounding it.
 With Kosinski in place as director, Only the Brave (2017) screenwriter Eric Warren Singer boarded the film to rewrite the script by August 2017.
 In October 2018, McQuarrie, a frequent collaborator of Cruise, was brought in for rewrites during production.
-McQuarrie opted to mostly ignore the first film during the writing process and even flew with the Blue Angels in preparation.
+McQuarrie opted to mostly ignore the first film during the writing process in order to make a film that could stand on its own merits without trying to outdo the original.
+He also flew with the Blue Angels in preparation.
 By January 2020, final screenplay credits were given to Ehren Kruger, Singer, and McQuarrie, while story credit was attributed to Craig and Marks.